flix/book/src/arrays.md

 }
 ```

-And finally, we can often convert other data structures into mutable arrays.
+Moreover, we can convert most data structures to arrays.
+For example:
-Most immutable data structures, including `List`, `Chain`, `Nec`, have a
-`toArray` function.
-Here is an example:

 ```flix
 region rh {